sustrik/libdill/go.md

 Coroutine is executed in concurrent manner and its lifetime may exceed the lifetime of the caller.

-The return value of the function is discarded and cannot be retrieved by the caller.
+The return value of the coroutine, if any, is discarded and cannot be retrieved by the caller.

 Any function to be invoked unsing go() must be declared with `coroutine` specifier.